What Is ATM Fraud?

 Tips for Avoiding ATM Fraud Before You Travel

-Notify your bank or credit union's fraud protection department of your destinations before you travel.
-As part of this process, sign up for fraud protection email and telephone alerts from your bank.
+Tell your bank or credit union where you are going before you travel.
+As part of this process, sign up for fraud protection email and telephone alerts.

 Choose a PIN that is not easily duplicated.
 Avoid easy combinations of numbers, such as 1234, 4321, 5555 and 1010.